just3ws/just3ws.github.io/_drafts/2015-02-25-using-postgres-regex-expressions-to-find-very-specific-matches.md

-avatars that weren't rendering properly due to trying to connect via HTTP instead of HTTPS. (*And other changes to how Twitter resolves it's profile images but that's a bigger issue.*)  Fortunately with the power of Ruby and Postgres Regex selectors it's relatively trivial to find and transform the HTTP urls to use HTTPS.
+avatars that weren't rendering properly due to trying to connect via HTTP instead of HTTPS. (*And other changes to how Twitter resolves it's profile images but that's a bigger issue.*)  Fortunately with the power of Ruby and Postgres RegEx selectors it's relatively trivial to find and transform the HTTP urls to use HTTPS.

 ```ruby